2024meb1342-lgtm/Centrifugal-Pump-SolidWorks/README.md

 ## Project Overview

 This repository contains the complete 3D CAD model and assembly of a centrifugal pump designed using SolidWorks.
-The project demonstrates mechanical component design, parametric modeling, and assembly of a centrifugal pump with its supporting components.
+The project demonstrates mechanical component design,, and assembly of a centrifugal pump with its supporting components.
 It was developed as an academic and engineering design project to strengthen CAD modeling and assembly skills.

 ## Components Included